mariosotil/river-framework/README.md

   - First example in Java

 - Version 0.2.5
-  - ~~Rolling back from the `org.openntf.domino` package to lotus.domino~~
+  - ~~Rolling back from the `org.openntf.domino` package to `lotus.domino`~~
-  - Improvement in the design, wrapping the `lotus.domino` and the `org.openntf.domino classes`
+  - Improvement in the design, wrapping the `lotus.domino` and the `org.openntf.domino` classes with the `org.riverframework.wrapper`classes
+  - The package `org.riverframework.core` will control the wrapped classes
   - Improvements in DocumentCollection as array

 ## What I'm working on now?

 - Version 0.2.5
-  - Applying dependency injection
+  - Applying dependency injection with Guice
   - Working on `org.riverframework.wrapper.domino` memory management
   - Creation of an objects pool